 Tax Deductions On Salaries Of Employees

 Anyway, our discussion this time is not about the proposed lowering of income tax of the middle income group which apparently is long overdue considering that it the current rates have remained unchanged since the 1990s.
-While many employees may be aware of how much are getting deducted on their salaries, quite a number of them may not know how those figures are computed.
+While many employees may be aware of how much are getting deducted on their salaries through the work time tracker some companies employ, quite a number of them may not know how those figures are computed.
 In an effort to present a better view of how their income taxes increase as their gross monthly salaries grow, below is a tabulation of monthly salaries of employees and their income tax deductions:

 The above figures were computed using the current income tax rates for individuals (see below) and the personal exemption of ₱50,000.00 plus additional exemption of ₱25,000.00 per dependent up to maximum of four (4) only, as provided for in Republic Act No. 9504 enacted in mid-2008.
 For the gross annual income per salary level, the mandatory 13th month pay is added to the monthly salary multiplied by twelve (12) months.
 The income tax on bonuses in excess of ₱30,000.00 was also considered in the computations.